-Our attorneys list the classifications for back injuries, and explain what your particular injury means
+Our attorneys list the classifications for the types of back injuries, and explain what your particular injury means

-There’s nothing simple about the back injuries that are frequently suffered by auto accident victims, especially when you try to classify them.
+There’s nothing simple about the types of back injuries that are frequently suffered by auto accident victims, especially when you try to classify them.
 Fractures, for example, are one type of back injury.

 To speak with an attorney about your back injury, call Michigan Auto Law at (800) 777-0028.
 The call and the advice is free.

 Meanwhile, we’ve compiled the list below of some of the different types of back injuries.
 Keep in mind, doctors classify fractures of the lumbar and thoracic spine based upon the pattern of the back injury.

 - Non-surgical: This is the most common type of back injury for auto accident victims.
 However, the fact that an injury is non-surgical does not mean it is not serious